wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 Some utilities (such as SOP) reference your AWS credentials stored in ~/.aws to authenticate against KMS so you can encrypt and decrypt without a password.

-### SOP Decrypts to RAM

-To avoid forgetting to re-encrypt files decrypted on your laptop, consider <a target="_blank" href="https://github.com/mozilla/sops">https://github.com/mozilla/sops</a>, which <strong>decrypt files in RAM</strong> where you can edit it or use tools like vimdiff.
-When the utility re-encrypts files before saving them to disk.
-References:
-   * <a target="_blank" href="https://www.youtube.com/watch?v=V2PRhxphH2w">Securing DevOps Show & Tell: Mozilla Sops Mar 2, 2019</a> at https://frederic-hemberger.de/articles/manage-kubernetes-secrets-with-sops/
-   * <a target="_blank" href="https://www.youtube.com/watch?v=KHMhYJpYMIU">VIDEO: Avoid committing your secrets with Kustomize and SOPS</a> May 31, 2019
-   * <a target="_blank" href="https://oteemo.com/2019/06/20/hashicorp-vault-is-overhyped-and-mozilla-sops-with-kms-and-git-is-massively-underrated/">lists Ideal Secrets Management Solution Requirements</a>

 ### Offline capable?

 CAUTION: Programming reference to a cloud key store may slow progress to those who work <strong>offline</strong>, and need a cache of secrets on their laptop.